Naval warfare of World War I: Mediterranean

-Some limited sea combat took place between the navies of Austria-Hungary and Germany and the Allied navies of France, Britain, Italy and Japan.
+Aegean

 The navy of the Ottoman Empire only sortied out of the Dardanelles once late in the war during the Battle of Imbros, preferring to focus its operations in the Black Sea.

+Unlike in the Atlantic, the Aegean saw large scale combat involving the French Navy, which provided most of the support vessels to aid in the invasion of Dardanelles and bombarded Athens in an attempt to secure Greek ascension to the Entente.

-The main fleet action was the Triple Entente attempt to knock the Ottoman Empire out of the war by an attack on Constantinople in 1915.
-This attempt turned into the Battle of Gallipoli which resulted in a Triple Entente defeat.
+The main fleet action came in 1915 when the Triple Entente attempted to knock the Ottoman Empire out of the war entirely by capturing Constantinople and securing allied control over the Dardanelles.
+This operation turned into the Battle of Gallipoli and ended in defeat for the Triple Entente, Winston Churchill was subsequently force to resign as First Lord of the Admiralty as a result.

-For the rest of the war, naval action consisted almost entirely in submarine combat by the Austrians and Germans and blockade duty by the triple entente.

 Black Sea

 The Black Sea was mainly the domain of the Russians and the Ottoman Empire.
 The large Russian fleet was based in Sevastopol and it was led by two diligent commanders: Admiral Andrei Eberhardt (1914–1916) and Admiral Alexander Kolchak (1916–1917).
 The Ottoman fleet on the other hand was in a period of transition with many obsolete ships.
 It had been expecting to receive two powerful dreadnoughts fitting out in Britain, but the UK seized the completed Reşadiye and Sultân Osmân-ı Evvel with the outbreak of war with Germany and incorporated them into the Royal Navy.

 The war in the Black Sea started when the Ottoman Fleet bombarded several Russian cities in October 1914.
 The most advanced ships in the Ottoman fleet consisted of two ships of the German Mediterranean Fleet: the powerful battlecruiser SMS Goeben and the speedy light cruiser SMS Breslau, both under the command of the skilled German Admiral Wilhelm Souchon.
 Goeben was a modern design, and with her well-drilled crew, could easily outfight or outrun any single ship in the Russian fleet.
 However, even though the opposing Russian battleships were slower, they were often able to amass in superior numbers to outgun Goeben, forcing her to flee.

 A continual series of cat and mouse operations ensued for the first two years with both sides' admirals trying to capitalize on their particular tactical strengths in a surprise ambush.
 Numerous battles between the fleets were fought in the initial years, and Goeben and Russian units were damaged on several occasions.

 The Russian Black Sea fleet was mainly used to support General Nikolai Yudenich in his Caucasus Campaign.
 However, the appearance of Goeben could dramatically change the situation, so all activities, even shore bombardment, had to be conducted by almost the entire Russian Black Sea Fleet, since a smaller force could fall victim to Goeben's speed and guns.